BJCaasenbrood/SorotokiCode/bin/Mesh.md

 <div align="center"> <img src="./src/mesh.png" width="650"> </div>

 # Mesh Generation
 [**Sorotoki**](https://bjcaasenbrood.github.io/SorotokiCode/) offers mesh generation for triangular, quadrilateral, and polygonal elements.
-The restricted material domains for the meshes are defined by so-called *signed distance functions* (SDF).
+The restricted material domains for the meshes are defined by so-called *signed distance functions* or *SDF*.
 The toolkit provides a set of geometeric shape (e.g., circles, rectangles, lines) and boolean operators, e.g., union, difference, and intersect.
-Together these operation allow for a wide range of meshing domain.
+Together these mathematical operations allow for a wide range of spatial discretization.

 # Signed distance functions
 A signed distance functions (SDF) passes a spatial coordinate and returns the shortest distance to the boundary of a metric domain.
 Mathematically, the signed distance function $$d_\Omega: \mathbb{R}^n \mapsto \mathbb{R}$$ assosciated with the subset $$\Omega$$ of Euclidean space $$\mathbb{R}^n$$ is defined by